 Every Choice IRA plan charges a tiered fee schedule on digital asset trades.

 |$50 – $99.99||$1.49|

 Traditional asset trades, such as individual stocks, are executed through Interactive Brokers.
 Choice does not charge fees when you trade assets through that platform, but you will pay a very small fee to Interactive Brokers of $0.005 per share with a $1 minimum per trade.

 Choice lets you open a self-directed traditional or Roth IRA.

 A traditional IRA lets you deduct contributions from your taxes.
 The Roth does not, but withdrawals in retirement are tax-free.

 Choice IRA Pricing

-Choice offers three subscription tiers for IRA clients, which are categorized by how you’d prefer to store your digital assets.
+Choice offers two subscription tiers for IRA clients, which are categorized by how you’d prefer to store your digital assets.